 About 7:00am, already finished and there is not so much tuna left.

-About 9:00am, there is nothing.
-Be careful for the visit time!
+By 9:00am, there is nothing left.
+Be careful about the visit time!

 But you have no idea what is written in Japanese?
 Don’t worry, they have a QR code to translate them.

 Shop souvenirs and cooking utensils at Uogashi Yokocho

 Uogashi Yokocho is located on the 4th floor of the Fisheries Intermediate Wholesale Market Building where there are about 70 shops selling great quality processed food, tea, ingredients, cooking utensils, and so on.
 It’s a great spot to find some souvenirs to bring home, and also you can see the lively atmosphere of the market more directly which you can’t experience just looking down the market from the observation walking course.

 Take a good ocean view from the observation deck

 Go to the 5th floor of Block 6 to access the park area of the observation deck.
 You can enjoy the beautiful view of the ocean and on a clear sunny day, you may see Mt.
 Fuji!

 There are 39 restaurants in the Toyosu Market including sushi, tempura, soba, Chinese food, curry, and Japanese-Western fusion food.